BennyTheDev/ord-unrecognized-even-tag-unbound-and-negative-op66-2ndinputs-regular-filtered/README.md

 This version of the ord wallet is based on ord wallet 0.5.2 and not intended to be a fork.
 Do NOT use this for any other purpose than showcasing!

-You can use it to "simulate" how cursed ordinals done using OP_66 and 2nd input methods could look like in a final ord wallet version.
+You can use it to "simulate" how cursed ordinals using OP_66 and 2nd input methods could look like in a final ord wallet version.
 It preserves ownership addresses based on 0.5.2 calculations and does NOT support 1/N inscriptions and the new satpoint calculations as of ord wallet 0.6.0+.

 Regular ordinals are filtered from any view.